 Infrastructure near Pasola fields is limited.
 Shade, seating, and restrooms are minimal or nonexistent.
 Timing can shift without notice.
 This is part of the experience.

-From our perspective, travelers who embrace this uncertainty tend to leave with a deeper appreciation—not frustration.
-Pasola rewards patience more than planning.
+From our perspective, travelers who embrace this uncertainty tend to leave with a deeper appreciation.
+Pasola festival rewards patience more than planning.

 Combining Pasola With Broader Sumba Exploration

-Many of our guests choose to pair Pasola with deeper exploration of the island.
-Traditional villages, megalithic tombs, ikat weaving communities, and untouched coastlines all offer context that enriches the festival experience.
+Many of our guests choose to pair visiting Pasola festivalwith deeper exploration of the island.
+Traditional villages, megalithic tombs, ikat weaving class, and untouched coastlines all offer context that enriches the entire Sumba experience.

-Over time, we have seen that the biggest challenge for visitors is not access—it is understanding.
-In similar cases, travelers struggle with expectations shaped by festivals elsewhere in Indonesia.
+Over time, we have seen that the main challenge for visitors is not access—it is understanding.

 Our role is often to help guests interpret what they see, connect cultural elements to lived realities, and plan travel flow around unpredictable timing.
 This approach aligns naturally with our belief in sustainable resort travel—where cultural respect matters as much as comfort.